QuantEcon/lecture-source-py/source/rst/career.rst

     \end{aligned}

-Evidently :math:`I`, :math:`II` and :math:`III` correspond to "stay put", "new job" and "new life", respectively
+Evidently :math:`I`, :math:`II` and :math:`III` correspond to "stay put", "new job" and "new life", respectively.

 Parameterization
 ------------------